What Is a Survival Bracelet and Why Do You Need One?

 Credit: Emergency USA

-Starting a fire is among the most crucial things you must do before dusk falls.
-To make the entire process much more comfortable, make sure that your paracord bracelet comes equipped with a fire-steel and a rod striker.
+One of the most important things that you must do before darkness sets is to start a fire.
+To make the entire process easier, make sure that your paracord bracelet comes equipped with a fire-steel and a rod striker.

 2) Compass